BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Williams, Arizona

-This quaint Route 66 town is about an hour away from the National Park.
+This quaint Route 66 town is about an hour away from the South Rim.
 Williams is generally the least expensive lodging option.
 You’ll trade lower lodging costs for more driving.

 The Grand Canyon Railway is located in Williams.
 It transports guests to and from the Grand Canyon daily.
 The ride is about an hour and tickets cost $70 and up for round-trip service.